I’m a communications strategist, writer, and disability inclusion advocate and I’ve been doing this work from both sides of the table.

 January 2017 – June 2019

-A network for families with children with special needs supported by the Carroll County Public Schools aimed at serving these families.
-This group is an online support network in Carroll County, Maryland, to share ideas, resources, and experiences and plan events for families with children with special needs.
+A network for families with children with disabilities supported by the Carroll County Public Schools aimed at serving these families.
+This group is an online support network in Carroll County, Maryland, to share ideas, resources, and experiences and plan events for families with children with disabilities.
 After two years of collaborating with CCPS to get the program up and running, CCPS was able to staff a 10-month position that now runs the program to support families in Carroll County.

 Partners in Learning Child Development & Family Resource Center